Does a High Fill Rate Always Guarantee Maximum Profitability for a Market Maker?

 Profitability depends on the spread captured, the volume, and effective risk management, not just the fill rate alone.

-Does High Trading Volume Always Guarantee a Tight Bid-Offer Spread?
+Does a High IV Always Result in a High Bid-Offer Spread?